maxdotio/node-mighty-qdrant-starter/README.md

 It's also possible to scrape and index any website that has a sitemap.xml file available.
 Simply run the following:
 `./website.sh [name] [https://example.com/sitemap.xml]` (where `[name]` is any name you give and replace the example sitemap with your own.

+# What's inside?

+- Qdrant is used as the vector search engine
+- Mighty Inference Server is used for inference with the sentence-transformers model https://huggingface.co/sentence-transformers/multi-qa-MiniLM-L6-cos-v1
+- Node.js and Express form the basic Search UI and API
+- mighty-batch is used for text processing and ETL
+- some simple scripts (index.sh, website.sh, tools/load.js) to orchestrate scraping and loading

 # How fast is it?